-The certificate of conformity materializes in a formal way, the representativeness of a structure to a precise reference frame.
+The certificate of conformity materializes in a formal way, the representation of a structure to a precise reference

 PARTICIPANTS